-Changes in this permit for Outfall #001 include the recalculation of Ammonia as N final effluent limits.
+Changes in this permit for Outfall #001 include the addition of a three (3) year schedule of compliance with final effluent limits for Copper, Iron and Zinc, and the recalculation of Ammonia as N. An RPA was also conducted for Aluminum which resulted in no RP and continued monitoring during this permit cycle.
 See Part VI of the Fact Sheet for further information regarding the addition, revision, and removal of effluent parameters.
-Special Conditions were updated with new requirements for submitting discharge monitoring reports via the Electronic Discharge Monitoring Report (eDMR) submission system.
+The facility accepts effluent from DooLittle Trailer Manufacturing, Inc. Special Conditions were updated with new requirements for submitting discharge monitoring reports via the Electronic Discharge Monitoring Report (eDMR) submission system.